contao/docs/docs/manual/article-management/content-elements.en.md

 #### Quote block

-Blocks of quotations can be created by placing a right angle bracket at the beginning of the line.
+Citation blocks can be created by placing a right angle bracket at the beginning of the line.

 ```md
 > Dies ist ein Zitat.